Skip to content

 Reindex

 Create index files for any blocks that are missing them.
-This checks existing indexes and avoids redundant work.
+This checks existing indexes and avoids redundant work, so you typically only need to call it explicitly after using NO INDEX.

 await bundle.reindex()